What is index trading?

 - Futures trading – trade with direct market access on exchanges like ICE, NYSE, NASDAQ and CBOE.

 They all basically do the same thing, which is provide access to derivatives contracts of the underlying indices.
-If you want to buy and hold an index in the long run you are better off with an ETF Index Tracker through your stock broker.
+If you want to buy and hold an index in the long run you are better off buying an ETF Index Tracker through your stock broker.

 There are two types of spreads on index trading.
 Fixed and variable.